any-docs/css/content/reference/at-rules/@page/size/index.md

 - `portrait`
   - The content of the page is displayed in portrait mode (i.e., the longest side of the box is vertical).
 This is the default orientation.
 - `<length>`
-  - Any length value (see {{cssxref("&lt;length&gt;")}}).
+  - Any length value (see `&lt;length&gt;`).
 The first value corresponds to the width of the page box and the second one corresponds to its height.
 If only one value is provided, it is used for both width and height.
 - `<page-size>`
   - A keyword which may be any of the following values:
     - A5